ph2139a/Summative_1/README.md

 **Summative_1_Streamlit_Front_End**

-This notebook does not require a GPU runtime and has an expected runtime of around 1 minute.
-The ribbon command Runtime - Run all will run the notebook’s cells in sequence and start a Streamlit application.
-The application applies XXX’s generic adversarial patch to an uploaded image.
+This notebook does not require a GPU runtime.
+The ribbon command _Runtime - Run_ all will run the notebook’s cells in sequence and start a Streamlit application.
+The application applies Hayes and Danezis’ (2018) generic adversarial patch to an uploaded image.
 Please note that the patch that is applied to the uploaded image is obtained from a static image that is stored at https://github.com/ph2139a/Summative_1/blob/main/images/adversarial_mask.jpg.

 The URL that appears in the notebook’s final cell can be used to access the prototype application.
 Clicking on the URL will direct the user to a landing page for a tunnel website.
 Please note that this URL is generated dynamically and will be formatted as below: